-ViaCat dibutyltin and monobutyltin compounds are used as esterification catalysts for the manufacture of organic esters and/or polyesters.
-Examples of simple organic esters include plasticizers, lubricants and heat-transfer fluids.
+ViaCat dibutyltin and monobutyltin compounds act as esterification catalysts for making organic esters and polyesters.
+Examples of simple organic esters are plasticizers, lubricants, and heat-transfer fluids.
+Polyesters made with organotin compounds serve as binders for industrial coatings.
+When modified with fatty acids, they work as binders for air-drying coatings used in decorative and protective applications.

 ViaCat 2001 CAS Number: 814-94-8